GitSparTV/GitSparTV/lua-portfolio.md

 Site for analyzing and learning Lua pattern matching syntax.
 Written in JS, pattern matching lexer was taken from Lua source code.

-Currently shows explanation of the pattern, has hints, warnings and reports errors.
+Currently, shows explanation of the pattern, has hints, warnings and reports errors.
 Planned to add more features.

 ## Lua Infographics
 ### *https://github.com/GitSparTV/lua-infographics*